 Mean score of companies in the Electricity from Other Sources industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Nextenergy Solar Fund reported total carbon emissions of approximately 32,835,000 kg CO2e.
 This figure includes about 1,395,000 kg CO2e from Scope 2 emissions and approximately 31,440,000 kg CO2e from Scope 3 emissions.
-The company has not disclosed any Scope 1 emissions data.
-In 2023, the Fund's emissions were reported at about 1,319,000 kg CO2e, with Scope 2 emissions contributing approximately 1,169,000 kg CO2e and Scope 3 emissions at around 150,000 kg CO2e.
-In 2022, emissions were significantly lower, at approximately 461,300 kg CO2e.
-Nextenergy Solar Fund has not set specific reduction targets or initiatives, nor have they committed to any climate pledges.
-The absence of documented reduction targets suggests a need for further commitment to climate action within the industry context.
-The Fund's emissions data highlights the importance of addressing Scope 3 emissions, which represent the majority of their carbon footprint.
+In 2023, the Fund's total emissions were significantly lower at about 1,319,000 kg CO2e, with Scope 2 emissions accounting for approximately 1,169,000 kg CO2e and Scope 3 emissions at about 150,000 kg CO2e.
+The data indicates a substantial increase in emissions from 2023 to 2024, highlighting the challenges in managing carbon outputs, particularly in Scope 3, which often encompasses indirect emissions from the value chain.
+Nextenergy Solar Fund has not disclosed specific reduction targets or initiatives, such as those aligned with the Science Based Targets initiative (SBTi), nor have they committed to any climate pledges.
+This lack of defined targets may reflect broader industry trends where many organisations are still developing comprehensive climate strategies.
+Overall, while Nextenergy Solar Fund has made strides in reporting emissions, the absence of reduction commitments suggests an opportunity for enhanced climate action and accountability in future sustainability efforts.

 Access structured emissions data, company-specific emission factors, and source documents